top of page

 Liu, X-X, Christopoulos, G. I., & Hong, Y. (2017).
 Beyond black and white: Three decision frames of bribery.
 In Philip Nichols and Diana C. Robertson (Eds).
 Thinking about bribery: Neuroscience, moral cognition, and psychology of bribery.
 Cambridge University Press.

 Hong, Y. (2013).
 How to define Chinese psychology?
 Findings from social identity research.
 In Kuang-Hui Yeh (Ed.).
-Chinese indigenous psychology in global context: Reflections and future direction. (p.119-143.), Academic Sinica: Taipei, Taiwan.
+Chinese indigenous psychology in global context: Reflections and future direction. (p.119-143.), Academic Sinica.

 Gelfand, M. J., Chiu, C., & Hong, Y. (2011).
 Situating ourselves linguistically and culturally in psychological reality.
 In M. J. Gelfand, C. Chiu, & Y. Hong (Eds.), Advances in culture and psychology, Vol.1.